QueuingKoala/netfilter-samples/iptables-failsafe/README.md

 Note about failsafe operation
 ---

-In order to completely fallback to the old ruleset, is is **required** that the currently loaded ruleset have all the tables present that are in the new ruleset.
+In order to completely fallback to the old ruleset, it is **required** that the currently loaded ruleset have all the tables present that are in the new ruleset.
 If you don't, then any rules applied by the new ruleset will stay and *not* get reverted.